connorskees/connorskees.github.io/content/blog/miniz-optimization.md

 miniz_oxide = { path = "../miniz_oxide/miniz_oxide" }
 ```

-Before we start making changes, lets make a copy of the original binary we used to benchmark.
-It will be useful for comparison later.
+Before we start making changes, lets make a copy of the original binary we used to benchmark so we can use it as a point of comparison for our changes.

 ```sh
 cp ./target/release/test-png ./original